This chapter explains how 'compose' supports program decomposition using generators. It also clarifies how 'compose' extends yield-from (PEP 380).

 record += token

-Technically, there is no difference between the return value and push back.
-The return value is also pushed back into the input stream.
-It will then be read by the next yield, which happens immediatly after readRecord returns at (1).
+Technically (and most interestingly), there is no difference between the return value and push back.
+The return value is also just pushed back into the input stream.
+It will then be read by the next yield, which happens immediately after readRecord returns at (1).
 In fact, there can be an arbitrary number of tokens to be pushed back:

-Suppose we have a simple looping generator that reads requests and writes out a response in two parts:
+Suppose we have a simple consumer that reads requests (1) and writes out a response in n parts (2, 3):

 while True: